Pricing Examples

 - A vacation package is donated with a retail value of $3,000.

 - Starting bid should be be in the $1,200-$1,800 range.

 High Value items do well at live auction, too.
-Live auction permits impromptu modifications.
-If the starting bid gets no activity, the auctioneer can immediately lower the starting bid and adjust it accordingly.
+Live auctions permit impromptu modifications.
+If the Starting bid gets no activity, the auctioneer can immediately lower the starting bid and adjust it accordingly.

-Tailor items that are one-of-a-kind keepsakes or local and priceless experiences.
+Tailor items that are "one-of-a-kind" keepsakes or local and/or priceless experiences.
 Exclusive auction items will garner interest to the overall event as well as the auction item itself.
-Keep in mind, the past buying practices for starting bids.
+Keep in mind, the past buying practices for Starting Bids.